instantdb/instant/client/www/pages/docs/cli.md

 {% /callout %}

-Similarily, when you change `instant.perms.ts`:
+Similarily, when you change `instant.perms.ts`, you can run:

 ```shell {% showCopy=true %}
 npx instant-cli push perms